hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step7-multi-stage-jar.md

 `time docker run $REGISTRY/listdir-c-ms-jar:0.1.0`{{execute}}

-run it a few more times and see what the average time is the same as the previous step.
+Run it a few more times and see what the average time is the same as the previous step.
 The image is not smaller nor does it run faster, but the multi-stage feature will be used in the upcoming steps.